 Advanced Spine Care in Columbus & Seymour

 When you meet with our neck and spine surgeon, the first step is a full evaluation.
 Our surgeon will go over your medical history, perform a visual examination, and may feel your neck and spine.
-Our surgeon may also run tests, such as X-rays and other imaging at our state-of-the-art facility.
+Our surgeon may also run tests, such as X-rays and MRI scans using our state-of-the-art facility's on-site imaging services.
 These are all important ways for your doctor to diagnose your neck injury, disease, or condition.

 After proper diagnosis, our doctor will discuss potential treatment options.
 For minor needs, specialists can recommend some home remedies or other conservative measures.
 These include pain management, physical therapy, and specialized neck braces or cervical collars to provide meaningful neck and spine care.
 Lumbar radiofrequency neurotomy and transforaminal epidural steroid injections may also be recommended.
 For major injuries or neck and spine conditions, your spine doctor may recommend neck or spine surgery.

 Potential surgical options our spine surgeon may present will depend on your unique needs.
 Our surgeon offers the latest procedures and will provide your optimal spine treatment.
 Forms of spine and neck surgery our surgeon has expertise in include: